Cruise ship speaker Cathy Shelbourne introduces Sir Cloudesley Shovell

-Maritime heroes, brazen buccaneers, and splendid ships; Cathy Shelbourne’s series of talks on maritime heroes can be tailored to meet local interests, national campaigns, or anniversaries.
+Maritime heroes, brazen buccaneers, and splendid ships: Cathy Shelbourne’s series of talks on maritime heroes can be tailored to include local places, national campaigns, or anniversaries.

-1. A Pillar of Society?
-Admiral Lord Nelson and the loves of his life
+- A Pillar of Society?
+Admiral Lord Nelson and his loves and losses

-From Norfolk in England to Nevis in the Caribbean, from Antigua to Trafalgar, Admiral Lord Nelson loved – and was loved.
-Or not?
-He famously turned a blind eye to his commander’s instructions – but did the Establishment do the same to his numerous dalliances?
+Not all Nelson’s exploits ended in success.
+He suffered considerable disasters, and died at the Battle of Trafalgar off the coast of Spain.
+He was renowned for famously turning a blind eye to his commander’s instructions – but did the Establishment do the same to his numerous dalliances?
 We take a quick romp through Nelson’s loves and losses.

 Admiral Lord Nelson was High Steward of Ipswich.
 But did he ever live there?
 Several of the women in his life had close links with Suffolk.
 But which ones?
 Discover the answers, and other surprising connections, in this talk about England’s greatest naval hero and the county bordering his birthplace.